Technology-Notes/PureDarwin-PureDarwin-wiki/BinaryDrivers.md

 BinaryDrivers
 =============

-<span style="font-family:arial,sans-serif"><span style="font-size:small">Apple has been making available certain drivers in binary form under the Apple Binary License.
-Without these, Darwin in its current form would not be usable (in fact, not even the XNU kernel could boot). </span></span>
+Apple has been making available certain drivers in binary form under the Apple Binary License.
+Without these, Darwin in its current form would not be usable (in fact, not even the XNU kernel could boot).

-<span style="font-family:arial,sans-serif"><span style="font-size:small">
-</span></span>
-<span style="font-family:arial,sans-serif"><span style="font-size:small">Here is an incomplete list of such drivers.
-This is for quick reference only, please refer to official Apple documentation for authoritative information.*</span></span>
+Here is an incomplete list of such drivers.
+This is for quick reference only, please refer to official Apple documentation for authoritative information.

 ### Darwin 10: MacOSForge

-Status pending...<span style="font-family:arial,sans-serif"><span style="font-size:small">
-</span></span>
+Status pending... feel free to edit.

 ### Darwin 9: MacOSForge

 1. AppleACPIPlatform.root.tar.gz
 2. AppleRTC.root.tar.gz
 3. IOATABlockStorage.root.tar.gz